cedmondson98311/The-Advanced-Web-Developer-Bootcamp/README.md

 # The-Advanced-Web-Developer-Bootcamp
 My projects that I completed while taking The Advanced Web Developer Bootcamp on Udemy.
 This is a full-stack web development course that covers React 16, Redux, D3, ES2015, Testing, CSS Flexbox, Animations, SVG, AJAX, and more.

+## Description

+This complete course teaches the latest technologies, tools, and libraries needed to become a proficient web developer.
+This course is taught by professional bootcamp instructors.
+The material learned in this course has been taught to hundreds of students in person and thousands online.
+During this course the student will build over 10 projects and have dozens of code challenges presented to them to ensure that the material is understood.

 ## Tools, Technologies, and Concepts Taught
 React